btemplep/authzee/README.md

 - **Scalable** - Handle complex authorization scenarios across large systems.
-- **Extensible** - Easily adapt to new identity types, resources, and authorization patterns.
 - **Separation** - Keep authorization rules separate from business code.
 - **Dependable** - Built on top of existing specifications that are widely used.
 JSON Schema and JMESPath standards.
 Authzee has a specification and reference implementation as well.
+- **Extensible** - Easily adapt to new identity types, resources, and authorization patterns.
+Extend the JMESPath query language for custom capabilities.
 - **ACL** - Access Control List support
 - **RBAC** - Role-Based Access Control support
 - **ABAC** - Attribute-Based Access Control support
 - **ReBAC** - Relationship-Based Access Control support
-- **Ultra expressive** - Create very fine-grained controls that are highly maintainable
+- **Ultra expressive** - Create very fine-grained controls that are highly maintainable.
 - **Auditable** - Core auditing functionality built in from the ground up to easily perform access checks.
 - **Multi-lingual** - Uses widespread standards to make the core easy to create in any language.
     - The reference implementation in this repo uses python for ease of access.